 By the definitions employed herein, chainette fringe is a "medium-density" fringe — its strands are thinner than the twisted cords of bullion fringe, but thicker than those in brush fringe (which are wispy and easily become untamed):

-N.B.- The chainette fringe is pictured here with its factory pull cord; this should be retained until fully sewn into your sash.
+N.B.- The chainette fringe is pictured here with its factory pull cord; this should be retained until fully sewn into a sash.

 Adhering to the Protocol and Design section above, fringe is present on the sashes worn by Kirk, Uhura, and Marlena Moreau.